-The Chapman DeMary Trail is protected forever with a conservation easement that is held by the Town of Purcellville.
-Efforts to manage and enhance this trail and habitat are conducted through a partnership of four groups:
+The Chapman DeMary Trail is privately owned and protected forever with a conservation easement that is held by the Town of Purcellville.

 Students and scouts have been very involved in projects that have helped turn this area into a wonderful park.
 Some of the projects these young people have completed include benches, picnic tables, bat boxes, boardwalks, bridges, and signs.

 With the help of volunteers, we also established a pollinator meadow, conducted water monitoring efforts and worked to restore the riparian buffer along the creek.
 Groups of volunteers work at the trail to plant plants in the pollinator meadow, remove invasive plants, plant trees, and spread wood chips to mark the path.

 The Chapman DeMary Trail is where the annual Purcellville Green Expo, called Hail to the Trail, is held in the fall.
 This event is the Town’s annual celebration of Arbor Day, and is hosted by the Purcellville Tree and Environment Sustainability Committee.
 The Purcellville Parks and Recreation Advisory Board also hosts monthly nature walks led by local experts here.